yeongseon/excel-dbapi/README.md

 - We use [Hatchling](https://hatch.pypa.io/latest/) as the build backend.
 - Editable installs are handled with `hatch develop`.
 - Development dependencies are managed via `[project.optional-dependencies].dev` in `pyproject.toml`.
+- A `Makefile` is provided to automate common development tasks.
+- A lightweight Docker development environment is available.

+---